mertseker-dev/social-distance-estimation/README.md

 If you wish to run the code on the dataset we provide, please enter *36* for SENSOR_WIDTH and *24* for SENSOR_HEIGHT and do not enter any value for FOCAL_LENGTH.

 ### Output format
 The outputs of the evaluation will automatically be written in a csv. file with a unique timestamp name under the folder "outputs_labeled_data".
 The naming format of the files are: "YYYYMMDD-HHMMSS.csv".
 The output file contains the following information for each image: filename, number of detected people, every estimated pair-wise distance, average estimated pair-wise distance, average pair-wise percentual distance estimation error (obtained by comparing the estimated pair-wise distances with ground truth pair-wise distances), number of violations, person detection rate and false discovery rate for the people.
+Finally, the last row with filename 'ALL' contains the average of each column.
 All of the units are in mm.

 ## Distance Evaluation on Unannotated Data